 2.9 Initial Acceptance.

-2.9.1 No later than ten (10) days after the Developer-Provided Public Improvements are complete, Developer shall submit to the City “as built” drawings of Developer-Provided Public Improvements in a form as defined in the City’s current Standards and Specifications, proposed documents of conveyance to the City of the Developer-Provided Public Improvements, and a statement certifying that the Developer-Provided Public Improvements are fully complete, have been fully paid for, and Developer has fully paid all persons or entities having furnished labor or materials for the design and construction of the Developer-Provided Public Improvements.
+2.9.1 No later than ten (10) calendar days after the Developer-Provided Public Improvements are complete, Developer shall submit to the City “as built” drawings of Developer-Provided Public Improvements in a form as defined in the City’s current Standards and Specifications, proposed documents of conveyance to the City of the Developer-Provided Public Improvements, and a statement certifying that the Developer-Provided Public Improvements are fully complete, have been fully paid for, and Developer has fully paid all persons or entities having furnished labor or materials for the design and construction of the Developer-Provided Public Improvements.
 Developer shall also request that an inspection to be performed by the City.
-If Developer does not request this inspection within ten (10) days of completion of the Developer-Provided Public Improvements, the City may conduct the inspection without the approval of Developer.
-Upon inspection (which inspection shall occur within 21 days of the Developer’s submission) and finding of satisfactory completion of the Developer-Provided Public Improvements in compliance with the Construction Standards, the City shall promptly issue a written “Certificate of Initial Acceptance.”
+If Developer does not request this inspection within ten (10) calendar days of completion of the Developer-Provided Public Improvements, the City may conduct the inspection without the approval of Developer.
+Upon inspection (which inspection shall occur within 21 calendar days of the Developer’s submission) and finding of satisfactory completion of the Developer-Provided Public Improvements in compliance with the Construction Standards, the City shall promptly issue a written “Certificate of Initial Acceptance.”

 2.9.2 If the Developer-Provided Public Improvements are not satisfactory, the City shall provide written notice to Developer of the repairs, replacements, construction or other work required to receive Initial Acceptance.
-Developer shall complete all needed repairs, replacements, construction or other work within thirty (30) days of said notice, weather permitting.
+Developer shall complete all needed repairs, replacements, construction or other work within thirty (30) calendar days of said notice, weather permitting.
 After Developer completes the repairs, replacements, construction or other work required, developer shall request a re-inspection of such work to determine if Initial Acceptance can be granted, and the City shall provide written notice to Developer of the acceptability or unacceptability of such work prior to proceeding to complete any such work at Developer's expense.
-If Developer does not complete the repairs, replacements, or other work required within thirty (30) days of said notice, City may: (a) draw upon the Performance Guaranty and, at the City’s discretion, secure completion, repair or replacement of any incomplete or non-conforming Developer-Provided Public Improvements; (b) pursue repair or replacement of the Developer-Provided Public Improvements, at the Developer’s expense, either by bid or negotiated price; and/or; (c) order denial or suspension of building permits or certificates of occupancy until completion or repair or replacement of any incomplete or defective Developer-Provided Public Improvements; and/or (d) pursue any other legal remedies available to it at law or which may be appropriate under applicable City regulations.
+If Developer does not complete the repairs, replacements, or other work required within thirty (30) calendar days of said notice, City may: (a) draw upon the Performance Guaranty and, at the City’s discretion, secure completion, repair or replacement of any incomplete or non-conforming Developer-Provided Public Improvements; (b) pursue repair or replacement of the Developer-Provided Public Improvements, at the Developer’s expense, either by bid or negotiated price; and/or; (c) order denial or suspension of building permits or certificates of occupancy until completion or repair or replacement of any incomplete or defective Developer-Provided Public Improvements; and/or (d) pursue any other legal remedies available to it at law or which may be appropriate under applicable City regulations.

 2.10 General Warranty.
 Developer warrants that all Developer-Provided Public Improvements hereunder will be free from defects, including but not limited to, defects of materials, workmanship or design, of good quality, and that the Developer-Provided Public Improvements otherwise fully comply with the Construction Standards.